- Learn More

 - Completion of minimum of 45 credits, incl. transferred credits

 - If you have 90+ credits, email your cooridinator to determine next steps

 - Good academic standing: minimum CGPA of 2.5 required

 - Completion of BOLI, Resume, Cover Letter, and Interview workshops, and document review session(s) with your coordinator or advisor

 Practice interviews with feedback and insights on InterviewStream - Available 24/7

-Access to Postings
+Getting Access to Job Postings